The "Bully Breeds" include five breeds originating

 Ears: Cropped or uncropped, drop, semi-prick or rose

-Medium, tapering; can be docked
+Tail: Medium, tapering; can be docked

 Body: Sturdy, compact and agile